-As can be seen from Figure 6, J.M.'s data are reasonably well captured by this mixture of object- and viewercentered neglect.
-The upright daisy produced by the model is a close match to his copy, with the exception of the left stem/leaf.
+As can be seen from Figure 6, JM's data are reasonably well captured by this mixture of object- and viewer-centered neglect.
+The upright daisy produced by the model is a close match to his copy with the exception of the left stem/leaf.
 Of more interest are the misoriented daisies.
-The left-facing daisy reflects a combination of the viewer- and the object-based neglect, since petals to the viewer-left and object-left are omitted.
-Oddly, the daisy does not contain one of the object-right petals (Figure 6A, second from left).
-As it turns out, J.M. initially drew this petal and then erased it, removing a small part of the circle along with it.
-The output of the model is a reasonable match, showing the omission of petals to the left in both frames, although, again, J.M. includes the leaf on the object-left but the model does not.
-The match between model and patient on the inverted daisy is good, aside from the discrepant object-left leaf again, and reflects very little neglect; when the left of the object appears on the right of the viewer, and vice versa, the decrement for the left of the object is balanced by the strength of the right of the viewer, and there is apparent compensation for the neglect.
-This pattern arises again from a combination of object- and viewer-centered neglect and is consistent with the fact that patients are better able to detect a probe on the left of the object when the object is located on the right of the viewer than when it is located on the left of the viewer (Behrmann & Tipper, 1994).
+The left-facing daisy reflects the combination of the viewer- and object-based neglect as petals to the viewer left and object left are omitted.
+Oddly, the daisy does not contain the upper-right petal (Figure 6a second from left).
+As it turns out, JM initially drew this petal and then erased it, removing a small part of the circle along with it.
+The output of the model is a reasonable match showing the omission of petals to the left in both frames although, again, JM includes the leaf on the left but the model does not.
+The match between model and patient on the inverted daisy is good, aside from the discrepant object-left leaf again, and reflects very little neglect.
+When the left of the object appears on the right of the viewer, and vice versa, the decrement for the left of the object is balanced by the strength of the right of the viewer and there is apparent compensation for the neglect.
+This pattern arises again from a combination of object and viewer-centered and is similar to the finding that when the left of the object appears on the right of the viewer, patients are better able to detect it than when the left of the object is on the left of the viewer (Behrmann & Tipper, 1994).

-Thus far, the output of the model does a fairly good job of accounting for J.M.'s performance, with the exception of the leaf on the object-left, an issue that we return to later.
-A discrepancy between the model and the patient, however, is observed on the right-facing daisy (Figure 6A, extreme right).
-J.M. omits petals on the left of the daisy head, defined by the viewer frame, but the rest of the daisy is included.
+Thus far, the output of the model does a fairly good job of accounting for JM's performance with the exception of the leaf on the left, an issue that we return to later.
+A discrepancy between the model and patient, however, is observed on the right-facing daisy (Figure 6a extreme right).
+JM omits petals on the left of the daisy head, defined by the viewer-frame, but the rest of the daisy is included.
 The model, on the other hand, omits the left stem/leaf, as above, but retains all the petals.
 A possible explanation for this discrepancy concerns the order of drawing.
-J.M. drew the daisy head first, and because the daisy head, in isolation, is symmetrical and has no intrinsic axis, the orientation of the daisy head presented alone is ambiguous.
-Note that, under this condition, there is no other information on the page, such as the stem or the pot, to constrain the reference frame.
-Given the absence of constraints, the petals on the left of the daisy head may be defined initially as object-left and/or viewer-left and neglected.
-Once the patient moves on to copy the remaining features of the daisy, the orientation is anchored, and the stem and the pot can then contribute to defining the coordinates.
-Although this interpretation is speculative, at present, and we do not account for the temporal order and ambiguity effects in our present implementation, we show below that this pattern is rather commonly observed when patients draw the daisy head first.
-As we also show, it is less common when the daisy head is not drawn first, lending support to this particular interpretation.
+JM drew the daisy head first and because the daisy head, in isolation, is completely symmetrical and has no intrinsic axis, the orientation of the daisy head alone is ambiguous.
+Note that, under this condition, there is no other information on the page such as stem or pot to constrain the reference frame.
+Given the absence of constraints, the petals on the left of the daisy head may be defined as object-left and/or viewer-left initially and then neglected.
+Once the patient moves on to copy the remaining features of the daisy, the orientation is anchored and the stem and pot can then define the coordinates.
+Although this interpretation is speculative, at present, and we do not account for the temporal order and ambiguity effects in our current implementation, we show below that this pattern is rather commonly observed when patients draw the daisy head first.
+It is less common, however, when the daisy head is not drawn first, lending support to this particular interpretation.